jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

   image: "/img/aside-general-dentistry.jpg"
 quote:
   title: ''
-  body: 'Unfortunately, tooth decay represents a serious public health problem in
+  body: 'Unfortunately, Tooth Decay represents a serious public health problem in
     our environment, because more than 98% of the Venezuelan population has suffered, suffers or will suffer it at some time throughout life.